-When you are looking for employment, you can get help and support from us depending on your needs.
-During your enrolment at the Swedish Public Employment Service, you should actively look for employment.
-You also need to follow the plan that we agree on.
+When you are looking for work, you can get help and support from us depending on your needs.
+If you apply for or are receiving benefit while you are enrolled at Arbetsförmedlingen, you must actively look for work.
+You must also follow the plan that we have agreed on.

 What we can do for you

 - Advice, tips and digital services on the site that can be helpful on the journey to employment or education.

 - Personal support of an employment officer by phone, chat, or a booked meeting.
 For example, we can help you with planning, reviewing your skills, and what the labour market looks like.
 Advice on how to choose a profession and find employment.

 - Additional support such as vocational training, validation, practical training, vocational courses and preparatory courses for further studies.

 - The opportunity to step into or back into work, while the employer receives contributions to your salary.

 - Intensive and customised support by a supervisor from one of our suppliers.

 - Compensation from unemployment insurance funds or Försäkringskassan, if you meet the requirements.